MicrosoftDocs/bing-docs/bing-docs/bing-web-search/reference/market-codes.md

 ## Bing supported language codes

-The following are the Bing supported languages that you may specify in the [setLang](query-parameters.md#setlang) query parameter.
+The following table lists the Bing supported languages that you may set the [setLang](query-parameters.md#setlang) query parameter to.
 The list is subject to change.

 |Supported Languages|Language Code
 |-|-